WhiteLabelDev/phpGab/README.md

 ## Features

-1. Logs in to your Gab acocunt to retrieve tokens **automatically**
+1. Logs in to your Gab account to retrieve tokens **automatically**
 2. Locally caches bearer tokens for very fast future requests
 3. Automatically detects expired tokens and changed credentials
 4. Well documented, easy to extend to perform other Gab functionality